pranjalmaheshka/eco395m-final-project/README.md

   Next steps could include analyzing the sentiment of the news article, identifying political biases in the news, checking to see the accuracy of the news reported relative to other reputable news publications, and then analyzing user sentiments and political biases.
 We can also analyse the sentiment regarding the recognised entities.
 Certain other considerations also include stringing together comments that are posted across multiple tweets on Twitter for a more thorough analysis of the sentiment.
 Shorter comments and tweets that are just a few words could be excluded, emojis can be dropped, and the sentiment analysis could include an expanded dictionary for Reddit and Twitter specific language.

 <h3> Conclusion </h3>
   Overall, there does not seem to be a significant difference in positive or negative sentiments across Reddit and Twitter on a post or site level.
 The biggest difference is the prevalence of neutral comments.
 An interesting observation is that negative comments see the highest level of engagement on both platforms.
+Comparing posts across sites we see limited differences in sentiment for 10% of the posts.
+It is unclear what differentiates these posts in terms of poltiical bias or overall sentiment that could lead to these differences and that is an avenue for future analysis.